-A pilonidal sinus (PNS) is a small cyst or abscess that occurs in the cleft at the top of the buttocks.
-A PNS usually contains hair, dirt, and debris.
+A pilonidal sinus (PNS) is a small hole or tunnel in the skin.
+It may fill with fluid or pus, causing the formation of a cyst or abscess.
+It occurs in the cleft at the top of the buttocks.
+A pilonidal cyst usually contains hair, dirt, and debris.
 It can cause severe pain and can often become infected.
 If it becomes infected, it may ooze pus and blood and have a foul odor.

 A PNS is a condition that mostly affects men and is also common in young adults.
 It’s also more common in people who sit a lot, like cab drivers.

-The exact cause of this condition is not known, but its cause is believed to be a combination of changing hormones (because it occurs after puberty), hair growth, and friction from clothes or from spending a long time sitting.
+The exact cause of this condition isn’t known, but its cause is believed to be a combination of changing hormones (because it occurs after puberty), hair growth, and friction from clothes or from spending a long time sitting.

 You may not have any noticeable symptoms at first other than a small, dimple-like depression on the surface of your skin.
 However, once the depression becomes infected, it will quickly develop into a cyst (a closed sac filled with fluid) or an abscess (a swollen and inflamed tissue where pus collects).